OnlyJ22/StudyToWGU/CS 204/Ch2.md

 * SQL **constraints** enforce rules to ensure valid data entry.
 * Common types: `NOT NULL`, `UNIQUE`, `CHECK`, `DEFAULT`, `PRIMARY KEY`.
 * Proper use of constraints ensures high data integrity and reduces bugs or inconsistencies.

-Let me know if you want this adapted into a quick reference or table format.